Analyticity of the Lyapunov exponents of random products of matrices: Introduction

-Regarding quantitative results, Le Page \cite{LePage} proved H\"older continuous for a one-parameter family (with some conditions) which was generalized by Duarte and Klein \cite[Chapter 5]{DK-book}.
-Duarte and Klein \cite{DK-Holder} proved a weak H\"older modulus of continuity in dimension $2$, that is for $d=2$, even without any irreducibility hypothesis just assuming that $L_1$ is simple.
-Also in dimension $2$, Tall and Viana \cite{Tall-Viana} proved that, assuming just the simplicity hypothesis, the Lyapunov exponent is pointwise H\"older continuous and that even when the Lyapunov exponent is not simple, it is at least pointwise log-H\"older continuous.
+The results presented in the previous paragraph assume some irreducibility hypothesis and are considered to be the generic case.
+The following results were proven in dimension $2$ and do not assume any kind of irreducibility.
+Duarte and Klein \cite{DK-Holder} proved a weak H\"older modulus of continuity for the Lyapunov exponent just assuming that $L_1$ is simple and that the underlying measure is finitely supported.
+Also in this setting, Tall and Viana \cite{Tall-Viana} proved that, assuming just the simplicity hypothesis, the Lyapunov exponent is pointwise H\"older continuous and that even when the Lyapunov exponent is not simple, it is at least pointwise log-H\"older continuous.

+On the other hand, the following example due to Halperin, which was then formalized by Simon and Taylor \cite[Appendix 3A]{ST85} provides an upper bound to the regularity of the Lyapunov exponent even in the generic case, and shows that the results of H\"older continuity are sharp.
+The example consists on a $1$-parameter family of measures on $\SL_2(\mathbb{R})$, given by $\mu_{a,b,E} := \frac{1}{2} \delta_{A_E} + \frac{1}{2} \delta_{B_E}$, where